-During the year ended August 31, 2017, the Company completed the sale of its 80% interest in PTLMR and PTGMR.
+The Company previously held 80% of the issued and outstanding shares of PT Linge Mineral Resources ("PTLMR") and PT Gayo Mineral Resources ("PTGMR").
+The remaining interest in PTLMR and PTGMR were owned by arm's length Indonesian partners.
+During the year ended August 31, 2017, the Company sold its 80% interest in PTLMR and PTGMR.
 The Company received \$1,252,901 (US\$1,000,000) less fees and settlements of \$208,534.
 The Company derecognized the carrying value of the assets and liabilities of the subsidiaries and concurrently recognized the fair value of the consideration received.
 Prior to the sale of the subsidiaries, the Company issued shares with a fair value of \$258,300 in connection with \$516,600 in trade payables and accrued liabilities recorded in PTGMR (Note 10).